GeoffA12/common-services/README.md

 ## What to Expect
 This repository will compose of the common service HTML files, the index, login and register pages.
 TESTING
-I am another test change x:
+I have removed that change d:

 ## Feature Set
 As the HTML filenames may imply, it is our landing page which will allow our users to redirect either a log in or register page